Canon 70D vs 77D

-Advantages of the Canon EOS 77D:
+Reasons to prefer the Canon EOS 77D:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Less heavy: Has a lower weight (by 215g or 28 percent) and is thus easier to take along.